What Is Encephalitis?

 How Is Encephalitis Diagnosed?

-The doctor will first ask about your symptoms.
-If encephalitis is suspected, the following tests may be used:
+Your doctor will first ask you about your symptoms.
+They may

 How Is Encephalitis Treated?